k33la1n0/envmic/README.md

 ## envmic
-under linux / unix with shellscript and ffmpeg a virtual microphone for streaming audios
+... is a virtual microphone for streaming audios under linux / unix with shellscript and ffmpeg

 ## Control (when your ./start.sh was successful)